Training

 All the pieces are thrown by hand on the wheel, and decorated at the ‘leatherhard’ stage with a range of Slips coloured with metal oxides or stains.

-Final colours are not obvious until after the second firing (with a transparent glaze) to 1100oC.
+Final colours are not obvious until after the second firing (with a transparent glaze) to 1110oC, plus and extended soak (or dwell) at temperature to achieve heatwork equivalent to 1120oC.

-The pots are designed for use and are microwave and dishwasher safe.
+The pots are carefully designed for use and are food and dishwasher safe.